To access the Alpha Private Client Area please login above with your username and password.

 Independent financial advice should be sought

-Capital providers receive a share of the profits that accrue from the underwriting business of these syndicates in relation to the amount of capital provided or, in times of loss, are responsible for paying their share of the trading losses of these syndicates.
-The Lloyd’s market benefits from a unique system of overseas business licences that gives syndicates direct access to virtually all overseas territories.
+Capital providers receive a share of the profits or losses that accrue from the underwriting business of these syndicates in proportion to their commitment.
+Lloyd’s has a sought after network of overseas business licences that gives syndicates direct access to virtually all overseas markets.

-Prospective members should note that underwriting at Lloyd’s involves a significant degree of risk and those investing in the market will be exposed to the risk of underwriting losses, both from current underwriting and from exposure to prior years in the event that claims reserves prove inadequate.
-Limited members remain liable for losses until the liability of all syndicates participated upon have been closed by means of reinsurance.
-Even then, in the event of failure of the reinsurer, the ultimate liability remains with the member.
-This liability is limited to the total Funds at Lloyd’s, the value of capacity and funds held in the Limited Liability Vehicle (LLV) and pipeline profits.
+Prospective investors should note that underwriting at Lloyd’s involves a significant degree of risk and those investing in the market will be exposed to the risk of underwriting losses, both from current underwriting and from exposure to prior years.
+In the event that claims reserves prove inadequate, members remain liable for losses until the liability of all syndicates participated upon have been closed by means of reinsurance.
+Even then, in the event of failure of the reinsurance contract, the ultimate liability remains with the member.
+For limited liability vehicle, the liability is limited to the total Funds at Lloyd’s, the value of syndicate capacity, funds held in the Limited Liability Vehicle (LLV) and pipeline profits.

-The capital value of capacity can go up and down and so there is a risk of capital loss as well as underwriting loss.
+The capital value of syndicate capacity can go up and down and so there is a risk of mark-to-market capital losses as well as underwriting losses.